GoInterject/GoInterject.github.io/wGetStarted/Fixed-and-Variable-Reports_61702195.md

 ###  [ Lab 3.2 Inventory Variable Report ](/wGetStarted/L3.2-Inventory-Variable-Report_127872532.html)

-Using the report seen in the [ Inventory Walk-through ](https://interject.atlassian.net/wiki/spaces/ID/pages/128091499/L2+Inventory+Reports) , this illustrates how ReportVariable() can provide all the data for each section in the report I **nventory By Category with Detail** .
+Using the report seen in the [ Inventory Walk-through ](https://interject.atlassian.net/wiki/spaces/ID/pages/128091499/L2+Inventory+Reports) , this illustrates how ReportVariable() can provide all the data for each section in the report **Inventory By Category with Detail** .

 ###  [ Lab 3.3 Financial Variable ](/wGetStarted/L3.3-Financial-Variable_128421724.html)